CuchulainX/linsc/README.md

 ## Usage

 - Download your linkedin connections export csv files and put them in an empty directory.
-Each of these files should have exactly the same filename as one of the lines from your recruiters.txt file.
+Each of these files should have exactly the same filename as one of the lines from your recruiters.txt file, and should end with .csv.
 It is expected that these csvs will have the following fields: First Name, Last Name, E-mail Address, Company, Job Title.
 All other fields are ignored.

 - Run a Salesforce report and put the csv in the same directory as your LIN files.
 The required fields for the Salesforce file are: Contact ID, LIN ID, Email.